kdkibtops/HIS_READ_ME_ONLY/README.md

 ### The Application has the following functions:

+#### FrontEnd:
-#### FrontEnd: it uses react to view orders, patients, studies, users, user configuration with the possibility to upload files.
+It uses react to view orders, patients, studies, users, user configuration with the possibility to upload files.

 #### BackEnd: